containers/automation/mac_pw_pool/README.md

    3. After 24 hours, the instance shuts down regardless of any running agents - probably hung/stuck agent process or somebody's started a fake agent doing "bad things".

+## Manual maintenance

+As Mac instances are provisioned onto dedicated hosts, they utilize an AWS EC2 "Launch Template" to define the system's configuration.
+Importantly this Launch Template defines the AMI (Amazon Machine Image) booted by the system.
+These AMIs are maintained and updated by Amazon, and so periodically (suggest 3-6 months) the Launch Template should be updated to utilize the latest AMI.

+While it's technically possible to automate these updates, unfortunately, it's not simple/easy.
+Worse, since the `LaunchInstances.sh` always uses the "latest" template version, testing the changes isn't currently possible.
+That said, the steps for updating the AMI are fairly simple and mostly low-risk (i.e. rollbacks are possible):

+1. In the AWS EC2 console, click "Launch Templates".
+1. Select the "CirrusMacM1PWinstance" template.
+1. Scroll to "Application and OS Images".
+Copy the current AMI name (includes a date stamp) and ID for use in the final steps.
+1. Click "Browse more AMIs" button.
+1. On the left, select the "64-bit (Mac-Arm)" filter.
+1. Use google to look up the latest OS Release name (e.x.
+"Sonoma").
+1. Under the latest entry in the filtered AMI list, select the "64-bit (Mac-Arm)" radio-button on the left, beneath the "Select" button.
+1. Click the "Select" button.
+1. Copy the new AMI name and ID.
+1. Near the top of the Launch Template form, under "Launch template name and version description", fill in the "Template Version Description" field with the old and new AMI name for future reference.
+For example:
+   `Update from amzn-ec2-macos-14.1-20231110-071234-arm64 to amzn-ec2-macos-14.4.1-20240411-223504-arm64`.
+This will make the version-history clear to future operators as well as simplify the choice in case a roll-back is required.
+1. On the right-hand-side, click "Create template version" button.
+The new template will automatically be utilized the next time `LaunchInstances.sh` creates a new instance (i.e. complete rollout will take at least 24-hours).